 Current collaborative activities:

-- Forage sorghum improvement: ILRI, Patancheru and IGFRI, Jhansi
+- Forage sorghum yield and quality improvement: ILRI, Patancheru and IGFRI, Jhansi

-- Genetic transformation of sorghum, forage grasses and lucerne
+- Gene isolation and genetic transformation in sorghum, forage grasses and lucerne

-- Identification and genetic manipulation of apomixis in forage grasses
+- Identification and genetic manipulation of apomixis in forage crops

 Recent most significant publications: